-These are the things we look for in new hires—the personality can be taught, but it’s better for someone to show that spark or passion, hard work and creative strategy when they come in.
+These are the things we look for in new hires—the personality can be taught, but it’s better for someone to show that spark or passion, hard work, and creative strategy when they come in.
 This is what helps define whether a person will “click” with the team or not.
 You can have all different personality types working together effectively, but possessing a few key personality traits will make your team successful.
-Ask yourself: “What are the soft skills I want the next candidate for an open position to have?”
-And externally, “What are the personality traits I want my brand to convey to my audience?”
+To figure out how to define yours, ask yourself:

 Defined simply, your brand essence is the core of who you are as a business.
-All the definitions you have created up to this point should help you narrow in on the idea of your brand essence, and looking at all the information together should help you define it.
+All the definitions you have created up to this point should help you focus in on the idea of your brand essence, and looking at all the information together should help you define it.
 Your brand essence is your slogan, your tagline, what you bring to the table in a few words.
 At Element Three our essence is that we are a growth catalyst.
-The essence itself is simple, but everything within the brand wheel supports our core conclusion.
-Ask yourself: “How can I summarize the purpose of my business as it’s defined within this brand wheel?”
+The essence itself is simple, but everything within the brand essence wheel supports our core conclusion.
+To get down to the heart of it all, simply ask yourself:

 Defining your brand and finding its essence is hard work and takes constant reflection.
 Although your answers to this exercise might not be lengthy, the impact they have can be powerful.
 As you look to the future and who you want to be, knowing who you are and what you stand for is an important step in creating the future for your company.
 Everything from your founding date and accolades to your brand essence makes your role in your space unique, and knowing what makes up your brand wheel will help define you in your space.